-7.4 Technical Efficiency and Its Distribution
+7.4 Technical efficiency and its distribution

-Table 7.2 shows frequency distribution of farm-specific technical efficiency for boro farmers.
-It reveals that average estimated technical efficiencies for boro are 85 percent which indicate that boro production could be increased by 15 percent with the same level of inputs without incurring any further cost.
+Table 7.3 shows frequency distribution of farm-specific technical efficiency for boro rice farmers.
+It reveals that average estimated technical efficiencies for boro rice are 87 percent which indicate that boro rice production could be increased by 13 percent with the same level of inputs without incurring any further cost.
 Increase of only managerial skills result a substantial increase of output for boro rice.
 It was observed that about only 10 percent of sample farmers were found were minimum level efficiency up to 70 percent efficient.
 Above 50 percent farm are efficient 70 to 90 percent the maximum frontier outputs maintaining the efficiency level.
-On the other hand, 32 per cent of sample farmers obtained up 90 to 100 percent technical efficiency level.
-The minimum and maximum technical efficiencies were observed to be 10 and 99 per cent respectively, where standard deviation was maintained at 0.15.
+On the other hand, 34 per cent of sample farmers obtained up 90 to 100 percent technical efficiency level.
+The minimum and maximum technical efficiencies were observed to be 20 and 99 per cent respectively, where standard deviation was maintained at 0.13.

-From the above discussion it is easy to understand about the different cost items and their application doses of farmers, yields and returns per hectare of Boro cultivation.
-Boro production is a seed, irrigation and labor intensive enterprise.
+From the above discussion it is easy to understand about the different cost items and their application doses of farmers, yields and returns per hectare of boro rice cultivation. boro rice production is a seed, irrigation and labor intensive enterprise.
 It is most essential to use modern inputs such as seeds, fertilizers, human labour, power tiller, pesticides and irrigation efficiently.
 Timely and efficient use of these inputs are the most important to increase production and profitability.
-On the basis of above discussions it could cautiously be concluded here that cultivation of Boro is a profitable.
-Cultivation of Boro would help farmers to increase their income earnings.
+On the basis of above discussions it could cautiously be concluded here that cultivation of boro rice is a profitable.
+Cultivation of boro rice would help farmers to increase their income earnings.

-CHAPTER 8
+CHAPTER VIII